Sthandiwe Kgoroge: Private life

-Kgoroge is married to actor Tony Kgoroge, and they have children.
+Sthandiwe also known as "Sta" is married to actor Tony Kgoroge, and they have children.
 When faced with debt recovery in 2018, he asked that people ignore his and his wife's Instagram pages, saying they were only "ordinary citizens".
 He was facing a loss of earnings because he was not being paid for repeat fees by some broadcasters.
+Sta loves her church family and serves the Lord.